 Continued Investment in Innovation and Growth.
 We have made substantial investments in product development, sales and marketing and strategic acquisitions since our inception to achieve a leadership position in our market and grow our revenues and customer base.
 We intend to continue to increase our investment in product development in the coming years to maintain and build on this advantage.
 We also intend to invest heavily in sales and marketing both in the United States and internationally to further grow our business, and we are in the process of increasing our general and administrative spending to support our growing operations and prepare for operating as a public company.
-As such, to capitalize on the market opportunity we see ahead of us, we expect to continue to optimize our operating plans for revenue growth, as opposed to profitability, for the foreseeable future.
+As such, to capitalize on the market opportunity we see ahead of us, we expect to continue to optimize our operating plans for revenue growth, and as a result continue experiencing operating losses, for the foreseeable future.